open-source-labs/obsidian-developer-tool/README.md

 These features require minimal configuration and are designed to cater to the needs of Obsidian developers utilizing Obsidian Wrapper in their applications.

-The Obsidian Developer Tool is an open-source developer tool accelerated by OS Labs and developed by Ali Fay, Yurii Shchyrba, Linda Zhao, Anthony Guan, Yasir Choudhury
+The Obsidian Developer Tool is an open-source developer tool accelerated by OS Labs and developed by Ali Fay, Yurii Shchyrba, Linda Zhao, Anthony Guan and Yasir Choudhury

 # Installation